 - Printing capabilities.
 Look for a print shop with both digital and offset printing options.
 Digital allows for smaller quantities and variable data while offset provides larger runs with custom finishes.
 If you want to see your design before its sent out?
 Before you start down the printing pipeline, get a price quote or customized samples of your campaign before beginning your Direct Mail Campaign.
 When you offer both options your message is saturated in both digital and print mediums.
 Cover all the bases by using a printing partner that can facilitate range of print options.
 With all of our design options and printing capabilities, we can ensure your print job reaches your market successfully and efficiently.

 - Delivery service.
-Most print facilities offer transportation to the nearest USPS, but it is best to ask if the print shop if it delivers your order directly to the U.S. Postal Service.
-That way you don’t have to transport the bulk mailing to the post office.
+Most print facilities offer transportation to the nearest USPS, but you should always ask to double-check so you don’t get stuck transporting the bulk mailing to the post office yourself.
 Upon arrival to the USPS, your direct mail campaign prints will be sent out to every home or business address on your carrier route.
 You can find your desired carrier route online by using the USPS EDDM® mapping tool to tailor your circulation.

 Make the Most of Direct Mail

-Once you understand the logistics and targeting associated with EDDM®, the final component to a positive ROI is the actual composition of the piece.
+Once you understand the logistics and targeting associated with direct mail marketing, the final component to a positive ROI is the actual composition of the piece.
 The design process can be a ship on rocky waters, so it’s best to keep in mind a few best practices to make this project quick and on its way to doorsteps.